Subx1s0o/dydx/README.md

 - **GTT orders** remain available through the API after being canceled.
 - **IOC orders** that are canceled (i.e., unfilled or partially unfilled) are **not stored** in the order history via API.
 They are automatically removed after the cancelation.
 As a result, canceled IOC orders will not appear in history of orders.
 - **FOK orders** are deprecated and no supported.
+- Api always shows the status 200, even if the order was not created, or the order was created but instantly cancelled on dydx, it is not possible to handle it.
+In some cases, the api may not save orders to the history

 # Errors